“Focus on the existing messages made for your ideal customer, then vary it toward the audience of your partners.”

 While there’s a ton of content management software on the market, it may not be right for the vendor and partner relationship.
 The right content platform should be chosen explicitly for partner relationships to avoid issues of access and privacy.

 Partner portal software will allow you to collaborate, share, update, co-brand, grant approvals, and store everything in one place.
-Being organized is the best way to make your joint marketing efforts cohesive.
+Being organized is the best way to create a channel strategy that is cohesive.

 Keeping marketing aligned and consistent is a challenge for most partner relationships.
 When creating content for your product, be sure to write down rules and guidelines along the way that can be shared with partners via a PRM.